Leth13/QS_Sinsystem_S.meliloti/README.md

 # Quorum-sensing simulation of the Sin system of _Sinorhizobium meliloti_

-This project contains three algorythms to simulate on Matlab the quorum sensing Sin system of _Sinorhizobium meliloti_.
+This project contains three algorythms to simulate on Matlab the quorum sensing Sin system in _Sinorhizobium meliloti_.

 ## Model